Arwa-2004/Arwa-2004/README.md

 </p>

-- ✨I'm Arwa, a Biomedical Engineer passionate about applying ML & AI to healthcare.
+- ✨I'm Arwa Basal, a Biomedical Engineer passionate about applying ML & AI to healthcare.

 ## Interests